Root Division is a visual arts non-profit that connects creativity and community through a dynamic ecosystem of arts education, exhibitions, & studios

 Our Studios Program

 acts as hub for interaction and development for promising emerging artists, while empowering them to give back to the community.
-Currently we host 18 artists in 16 studios at below-market rates in exchange for their volunteer hours towards the organization.
+Currently we host 10 -18 artists annually at below-market rates in exchange for their volunteer hours towards the organization.
 Apply for a studio!

 In our Youth Education Program